Iridar/WOTCIridarClassRework/WOTCIridarClassRework/ReadMe.txt

 Please [b][url=https://www.patreon.com/Iridar]support me on Patreon[/url][/b] if you require tech support, have a suggestion for a feature, or simply wish to help me create more awesome mods.

+TODO: Redo cross class perk list.
+Do something about Saturation Fire and weapon fixes

 [h1]RANGER[/h1]